chloekim-one/chloekim-one.github.io/_pages/about.md

 That question found me early --living in Cambridge/Boston, Seoul, and Nanjing-- observing people without speaking their language.
 Since then, I’ve been drawn to how people think, how machines process, and what happens when the two intersect.

 As I moved between Korea, China, and the U.S., I began noticing how culture, language, and logic shape decisions.
-This led me to research in **AI**(intelligence) and **cognitive science**, especially where algorithms interact with human behavior.
-One project analyzed Korean medical lawsuits to find legal “hub cases” using AI, and moreover realized that accuracy alone isn’t enough.
+This led me to research in **AI**(intelligence) and **cognition**, especially where algorithms interact with human behavior.
+One project analyzed Korean medical lawsuits to find legal "hub cases" using AI, and moreover realized that accuracy alone isn’t enough.
+Other project, such as "Linguistic Inputs, Visual Outputs: Human Intuition and AI Semantic Reasoning in Shape Imagination" clearly shows this intereset of mine.
 What matters is understanding people.

 Through missteps, such as imbalanced data, failed models, doubts before conferences, I learned to stay with questions even when answers are unclear.
 And that’s what drives me: using technology not just to solve problems, but to understand how humans reason, decide, and relate.